Kathryn E. Granahan

 Kathryn Elizabeth Granahan (December 7, 1894 – July 10, 1979) was an American politician.
-She served as a member of the U.S. House of Representatives from Pennsylvania and as the Treasurer of the United States, having been appointed by President John F. Kennedy.
+She served as a member of the U.S. House of Representatives from Pennsylvania and was appointed Treasurer of the United States by President John F. Kennedy.

 Granahan was a member of the Democratic Party and was the first woman to be elected to the United States Congress from Philadelphia.

-Early life
+Early life and education

-Born Kathryn Elizabeth O'Hay in Easton, Pennsylvania, all four of her grandparents were Irish immigrants.
-She graduated from Mount St. Joseph Collegiate Institute (later Chestnut Hill College) in Philadelphia, Pennsylvania.
+Granahan was born Kathryn Elizabeth O'Hay in Easton, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
+All four of her grandparents were Irish immigrants.
+She graduated from Easton Area High School and then Mount St. Joseph Collegiate Institute in Philadelphia, which was later renamed Chestnut Hill College.

+Career

-She was supervisor of public assistance in the State Auditor General's Department, and liaison officer between that department and Department of Public Assistance, Commonwealth of Pennsylvania from 1940 to 1943.
-She was also a member of national board, Woman's Medical College of Pennsylvania.
+She was supervisor of public assistance in the State Auditor General's Department, and liaison officer between that department and Pennsylvania Department of Public Assistance, from 1940 to 1943.

-She was a delegate to the 1960 Democratic National Convention.
+She was a member of national board, Woman's Medical College of Pennsylvania in Philadelphia and was a delegate to the 1960 Democratic National Convention in Los Angeles.